 How to create a marketing plan for startups

-It is no news to you, as a good entrepreneur, that digital marketing is nowadays a fundamental tool when it comes to positioning your startup in the market, boosting its online visibility and attracting new customers through your website or your social networks.
-That is why it is important that, before entering the infinite world of the internet, you have a good marketing plan for startups, specific to your business, to help it reach its full potential.
+As a good entrepreneur, you know that digital marketing is now a fundamental tool for positioning your startup in the market, boosting its online visibility, and attracting new customers through your website or social media.
+That’s why it’s important that, before venturing into the infinite world of the internet, you have a good marketing plan for startups, specific to your business, that helps it reach its full potential.

-It is a good time for entrepreneurship in Spain, now that the new Startup Law has just been passed.
-But remember that your success depends above all on drawing up and developing the digital marketing plan you need.
-Here we give you 5 basic keys to do it successfully.
+It’s a good time for entrepreneurship in Spain, now that the new Startup Law has just been approved.
+But remember that your success depends above all on creating and developing the digital marketing plan you need.
+Here are 5 basic keys to doing it successfully.

-‘Spain is already the fourth European country in terms of the number of startups, behind only the United Kingdom, France and Germany.
-And, if their value has multiplied by 20 in 10 years, the evolution of investment has been prodigious: in 2000 nobody knew about us, in 2012 126 million were invested in Spanish startups and in 2021 investment exceeded 4,300 million dollars’.
-(María Benjumea, President of South Summit)
+“Spain is now the fourth European country in terms of the number of startups, only behind the United Kingdom, France and Germany.”
+And, if its value has multiplied by 20 in 10 years, the evolution of investment has been prodigious: in 2000 nobody knew us, in 2012 126 million was invested in Spanish startups and in 2021 the investment exceeded 4.3 billion dollars.”
+(Maria Benjumea, President of South Summit)

 1. Define the objectives of your startup marketing plan

-To establish your objectives in this first stage of your business, you must first decide, according to your plan, if you are looking to increase brand awareness/positioning, or if your priority is to attract new customers from the very beginning.
-If you are looking to prioritise brand awareness, you need to tell your audience who you are, what you do, what makes you different, what your purpose is, and your strategy should be geared in that direction.
+To set your goals in this first stage of your business, you must first decide, according to your plan, whether your aim is to increase brand awareness/positioning, or whether your priority is to attract new customers from the outset.
+If you want to prioritize brand awareness, you need to tell your audience who you are, what you do, what differentiates you, what your purpose is, and your strategy should be geared towards that.

 If your priority is to start attracting customers, then your digital marketing plan should pursue objectives such as reaching new audiences, generating traffic to your website, provoking interactions with potential customers, converting leads, and so on.